We make limited quantities of artisan wines from grapes grown exclusively in our own vineyards on the Naramata Bench.

 As much as the vineyard and winery are one, our vineyard is likewise one with the unique natural environment of the Naramata Bench.
 We didn’t compromise nature to create the vineyard.
 Instead, we created the vineyard within the existing natural terroir.
 Extensive wild areas intermingle with the vineyard blocks.
 Wild native grasses, sage, rabbit bush, mullein, arrowleaf, wild rose, pine, Oregon grape and many more varieties are encouraged.
 Wild life such as coyotes, deer, marmots, reptiles and scores of species of permanent and migratory birds are fostered- not harassed.

 We don’t create interest and complexity in our wines through winemaking artifice.
-Within the whole vineyard, eight distinct mini-terroirs are exploited in order to field-blend.
+Within the whole vineyard there are eight distinct mini-terroirs.
 Complexity and character in our wines arise due to the varied slopes, soils and exposures our vines experience.
 We intentionally avoided uniformity in our vineyard; instead, we preserved and embraced its natural variety.

 Marichel Vineyard was conceived as part of nature, and continues to live within and respect its surroundings.
 It’s this unique natural environment that provides the singular character of our wines.